vGIS AR uses computer-generated 3D visuals superimposed on top of live video to augment a user’s view with helpful information.

 Note: vGIS’s reliance on external sources, such as Google Maps, may introduce errors.
-If an area’s elevation map is imperfect, which happens occasionally, objects in vGIS may appear misaligned.
-In most cases, misalignment is an optical illusion; walking to the point of interest reveals that the object is placed exactly where it should be.
+If an area’s elevation map (or digital terrain model - DTM) is imperfect, which happens occasionally, objects in vGIS may appear misaligned.
+In most cases, misalignment is an optical illusion; walking towards a point of interest reveals that the object is placed exactly where it should be.

-Note: Elevation maps rarely capture small, local elevation changes, such as road grades or sloping front yards.
+Note: DTMs rarely capture small, local elevation changes, such as road grades or sloping front yards.
 This may cause vGIS displays to appear misaligned.